 In the early 2000s, the compressor first became available as a software plug-in commonly used in digital audio workstations (DAWs), that almost every music producer, musician, and performer is at least somewhat familiar with.

-Before then, it typically came in two different formats, the rack-format, such as the Universal Audio LA-2A, or the compressor pedal, like from MXR or BOSS.
+Before then, it typically came in two different formats, the rack format, such as the Universal Audio LA-2A, or the compressor pedal, like the Dyna-Comp from MXR (on Amazon).

 However, with the advent of computer technology, they now come in a plug-in format that everyone can gain access to and use (Fab Filter’s Pro-C 2 on Plugin Boutique is probably the best example).

 There are a number of terms that describe what the compressor does, including “squash,” or “squeeze,” and in conjunction with the explanation I gave above, it makes a lot of sense if you think about it.